MINT Converter

 FAQ

-If you want to convert MINT file to ZIP, RAR, 7Z, TAR, GZ, BZ2, XZ, LZMA, CAB, ACE, ARJ or LHA, you can use a specific desktop software for Compressed file types.
+If you want to convert MINT file to ZIP, RAR, 7Z, TAR, GZ, BZ2, XZ, LZMA, CAB, ACE, ARJ or LHA, you can use Linux Mint or similar software from the "Linux Mint Installer File" category.
 In the File menu, look for Save As… or Export….

-To convert XXE, 7Z, Z, PAK, LHA, DEB, UUE, TAR, LZH, ZIP, PKG or RAR files to MINT, try a specific desktop software for Compressed file types.
+To convert XXE, 7Z, Z, PAK, LHA, DEB, UUE, TAR, LZH, ZIP, PKG or RAR files to MINT, try Linux Mint or another comparable tool in the "Linux Mint Installer File" category.

 The MINT Converter Story